-Applicants will be reviewed for admission into the CSM BSN 3-year program once 24 program-required academic credits have been earned.
+Applicants will be reviewed for admission into the CSM BSN 3-year program once 24 programrequired academic credits have been earned.
 Of these 24 credits, the following courses must be successfully (C or better) completed:

-- 2 program-required science courses (CHM and/or BIO courses), and - An Intermediate or College algebra course, and - An English Composition course.
+- 2 program-required science courses (CHM and/or BIO courses), and - An Intermediate/College algebra or Statistics (MTH 112/242) course, and - An English Composition (ENG 101/102) course.